Holmes and Washington County Traffic Advisory

-Drivers will encounter traffic disruptions on the following state roads in Holmes County and Washington County as crews perform construction activities.
+Drivers will encounter traffic disruptions on the following state roads in Holmes County as crews perform construction activities.

 Holmes County:

 - State Road (S.R.)
 2 Resurfacing from S.R.
-81 to the Choctawhatchee River Bridge – There will be intermittent eastbound lane restrictions from Tuesday, Sept.
-26 through Saturday, Sept.
-29 as crews perform paving operations.
+81 to the Choctawhatchee River Bridge – There will be intermittent eastbound lane restrictions through Wednesday, Oct.
+3 as crews continue paving operations.

-- U.S. 90 Routine Bridge Maintenance over Blue Creek – The westbound lane over Blue Creek, just east of S.R.
-81, will be closed from 8 a.m. to 4 p.m.
-Wednesday, Sept.
-26 as crews perform routine bridge maintenance.

-- U.S. 90 Routine Bridge Maintenance over Choctawhatchee River – The westbound lane over the Choctawhatchee River at the Holmes/Washington County line will be closed from 8 a.m. to 4 p.m.
-Tuesday, Sept.
-25 as crews perform routine bridge maintenance.
+- S.R.
+79 Lane Shift in Bonifay – Traffic on S.R.
+79 in Bonifay will be shifted to the shared turn lane north of I-10 and south of U.S. 90 from 8 a.m. to 3 p.m.
+Tuesday, Oct.
+2 to allow crews to perform erosion repairs of the shoulders.

 Washington County: